Women's Solo Adventure Travel: 15 Best Trips 2026

 1. New Zealand: The Gold Standard for Solo Female Adventure

-New Zealand consistently tops every global ranking of safe destinations for women traveling solo, and the reasons are concrete: extremely low violent crime rates (ranked 4th globally in personal safety by the Global Peace Index 2024), exceptional outdoor infrastructure, a culture of inclusive adventure, and a traveler community where solo women are common and respected.
-The country’s compactness means that dramatic landscape diversity (fiords, glaciers, volcanic plateaux, subtropical forests) is accessible within short driving distances, and the freedom camping and DOC (Department of Conservation) hut system provides affordable independent accommodation.
+New Zealand consistently tops every global ranking of safe destinations for women traveling solo.
+The reasons are concrete: extremely low violent crime rates (ranked 3rd globally for personal safety by the Global Peace Index 2025), exceptional outdoor infrastructure, a culture of inclusive adventure, and a traveler community where solo women are common and respected.

 Practical: English-speaking, excellent public health system, comprehensive travel insurance accepted everywhere.
 Best season: November–March for South Island outdoor activities.
+Costs: DOC hut passes from NZD $15/night; guided Milford Track from NZD $2,350 per person.

 2. Iceland: Safety + Extreme Natural Beauty